 (Click for Larger Image)

-If we compare the BLS unemployment numbers to their own employment numbers we can get an idea of what is really happening.
+If we compare the BLS unemployment numbers to their own employment numbers we can get a better idea of what is really happening.

 In June 2013 the BLS said we had 136.769 million* people employed (at least 1 hour a week) in November they say we had 137.942 million* employed.
 So that looks good.
 A net increase of 1.173 million jobs. during that same period the civilian non-institutional population increased by 811,000.